 Extended Hours Appointments

-For patients in full time employment, we provide appointment times outside working hours that can be booked up to four weeks in advance.
+For patients in full time employment, we provide appointment times outside working hours.

 Please note that we cannot guarantee a specific GP for these appointments.
 Requests for a male or female doctor will be upheld if possible.

 If you cannot attend an appointment for any reason please inform us as soon as possible in order for us to give the slot to someone else.
-On average, 374 patients per month fail to attend their appointment with the doctor or nurse.
 Please phone our appointment cancellation line on 01236 828224 to leave a voicemail cancelling your appointment at ANY TIME - it is available 24/7.

 You can phone to leave a message for a doctor.
 The doctor may get a receptionist to call you back with an answer or call back themselves.
 The doctor will deal with your message when they are next dealing with telephone calls.
 That may not be the same day as you leave a message for them.
 If you need to speak to a doctor urgently you must explain this to the receptionist who may need to pass your request to an on call doctor.
 If it is possible that this may result in a house call, please request a house call in the first instance and the doctor may phone you back to discuss whether this is required.